uswds/uswds-site/_components/banner/guidance/variants/default/when-to-use.md

-- **To identify as an official government site.** Most government sites should use the banner.
+- **To identify as an official government site.** Most government sites should use the banner, though non-federal government sites will need to change the text to be more accurate.